Wireshark

 5- In Wireshark, Edit/Preferences/Protocols/SSL, under Pre-master secret log file, choose SSL_KEYS.txt

-Note: The Follow TCP Stream will still show encrypted traffic
+Note that the Follow TCP Stream will still show encrypted traffic

 6- Type display filter "http2"